MrRefrigerator/molarConcentration2MolalConcentration2MassFractionConverter/README.md

 # molarConcentration2MolalConcentration2MassFractionConverter
-Easy conversion between molar concentration, mass concentration and mass fraction of any solvent in solution
+Allows easy conversion between molar concentration, mass concentration and mass fraction of any solvent in solution

+Please read "documentation.pdf" for information on the conversion formulae